-Low levels of vitamin D in the blood are linked to increased mortality.
-That is the conclusion of a large population-based Norwegian study.
+Low levels of calciferol in the blood are linked to increased mortality.
+That is the conclusion of a large population-based Norwegian study (BMJ Open, Vol 7 (6), 2017).
 How did they discover that too little vitamin D might be deadly?

 Investigators followed more than 6,613 adults over nearly two decades.
 Participants completed numerous questionnaires about lifestyle, socio-economic status and chronic diseases.
 During clinical examinations they were weighed, measured and blood was drawn for later analysis.

-The Follow-Up Told the Story on Too Little Vitamin D:
+The Follow-Up Story on Too Little Vitamin D: